$9.1 MILLION TRAIN-CAR CRASH SETTLEMENT IS A STATE RECORD

 A woman left with nerve and mild brain damage after the car she rode in was hit by a freight train settled her personal injury case Thursday, September 21, 2000, for $9.1 million.

-According to records and Mechanical Turk Marketing maintained by the Cook County Jury Verdict Reporter, the accord marks the state’s highest reported personal injury settlement involving a train-vehicle collision.
+According to records maintained by the Cook County Jury Verdict Reporter, the accord marks the state’s highest reported personal injury settlement involving a train-vehicle collision.

 The case stemmed from a March, 1998 accident in the west suburb of Bloomingdale, when a car that carried plaintiff Hanifa Ajmeri was hit by a train owned by the Illinois Central Railroad Co.
 At the time of the accident, the train was operated by the Chicago Central and Pacific Railroad Co.

 railroad crossing lights were not visible at the time of the accident due to blizzard-like weather conditions, and the crossing gate for southbound traffic had been knocked down.